 A mortgage insurance quote is something you should seriously consider obtaining if you are a homeowner and would like to protect yourself and your family from dire financial straits should you as the primary wage earner become incapacitated or if you pass away.
 In this article I will attempt to cover a few of the pros and cons of Continue reading “Mortgage Insurance Quote Tips”

 It’s easy to ask around for advice on life insurance, just like it’s easy to find people with opinions on how to successfully make money in the stock market.
-Asking questions and getting educated is always a good thing, but the problem is that getting life insurance advice from nonprofessionals may very well result in conflicting advice and confusion on your part.
+Asking questions and getting educated on topics like insurance is always a good thing, but the problem is that getting life insurance advice from nonprofessionals may very well result in conflicting advice and confusion on your part.
 You need to Continue reading “Life Insurance Advice”

-It is almost redundant to talk about low cost term life insurance, as it is so much cheaper than the alternative, permanent life insurance.
+Let’s be clear–it is almost redundant to talk about low cost term life insurance, as it is so much cheaper than the alternative, permanent life insurance.
 Since the latter promises a guaranteed payout, is naturally much more expensive than term life.
 In fact term insurance isn’t say, half as expensive as permanent life, your term premium payments will actually be Continue reading “Low-Cost Term Life Insurance Tips”